 When you invest in Goose and Gander Farm, you are supporting small agriculture that focuses on quality & responsibility, not just profit.

 Who is Goose and Gander Farm, anyway?

 Goose and Gander Farm is Meredith Molli and Pat McGlothlin.
-Along with two employees and an intern, we sow, tend, harvest, wash and deliver every piece of produce you receive.
+Along with our farm crew, we sow, tend, harvest, wash and deliver every piece of produce you receive.

 Our farm began in 2011 as one small acre in Fall City, Washington.
 By 2014, our operation had blossomed and we moved to a former dairy farm up the road in Carnation.
 Our four-person operation is dedicated to delivering vibrant food grown as responsibly as possible, for the benefit of our community and our land.
 We love to grow food, and we also love to cook, eat, and share that food with you!

 Our Farm Stand and U-Pickle Patch open in early summer!
 Stop by and say hi whenever you're in our neck of the woods.
 And keep an eye out for the annual CSA Member Event, usually on a weekend in mid-July or early August.
 We love having everyone out to the farm to enjoy good food and good company.
 See you then!